March 6, 2019 by

 - Realize that life can be fulfilling with dementia.
 While the person you love is going through some difficult changes, it’s important to understand that life, while different, can still be meaningful and bring joy in spite of the disease.
 Explore different types of activities for the senior to enhance socialization, boost memory and cognitive functioning, and remain physically active.

 At Home Independent Living is always available to provide the support you need to ensure your loved one with dementia is able to live life to the fullest.
-Contact us online or call us at (315) 579-HOME (4663) to learn more about our highly specialized in-home dementia care in Syracuse and surrounding areas for seniors.
+Contact us online or call us at (315) 579-HOME (4663) to learn more about our highly specialized in home dementia care in Lafayette, NY and surrounding areas for seniors.